In the beginning…

 When we use powerful telescopes to stare out into the galaxy, we observe plenty of other stars, but we observe other things too, including fuzzy looking features called nebulae.
 A nebula is a big cloud of gas and dust in space.
 It’s not as bright as a star because it’s not undergoing thermonuclear fusion, with the tremendous release of energy that accompanies that process.
 An example of a nebula that you are likely to be able to see is in the constellation Orion.
 Orion’s “belt,” three stars in a row, is a readily identifiable feature in the northern hemisphere’s night sky in winter.
 A smaller trio of light spots “dangle” from the belt; this is Orion’s sword scabbard.
 A cheap pair of binoculars will let you examine these objects for yourself; you will discover that the middle point of light in this smaller trio is not a star.
 It is a nebula called Messier 42.

 Nebulae like Messier 42 are common features of the galaxy, but not as common as stars.
 Nebulae appear to be short-lived features, as matter is often attracted to other matter.
-All that stuff distributed in that tremendous volume of space isn’t as stable as it would be if it were all to be drawn together into a few big clumps.
+All that stuff distributed in that tremendous volume of space is not as stable as it would be if it were all to be drawn together into a few big clumps.
 Particles pull together with its neighboring particles under the influence of various forces, including “static cling” or electrostatic attraction.
 This is the same force that makes tiny dust motes clump up into dust bunnies under your couch!

 Now, electrostatic force is quite strong for pulling together small particles over small distances, but if you want to make big things like planets and stars out from a nebula, you’re going to need gravity to take over at some point.
 Gravity is a rather weak force.
 After all: every time you take a step, you’ve overcoming the gravitational pull of the entire Earth.
 But gravity can work very efficiently over distance, if the masses involved are large enough.
 So static cling was the initial organizer, until the “space dust bunnies” got large enough, then gravity was able to take over, attracting mass to mass.
 The net result is that the gajillions of tiny pieces of the nebula were drawn together, swirling into a denser and denser amalgamation.
 The nebula began to spin, flattening out from top to bottom, and flattening out into a spinning disk, something between a Frisbee and a fried egg in shape: